Product module tests

 The Root platform is designed to allow you to build product modules and make changes with confidence.
 We provide a suite of testing tools that enable you to understand the effects of your changes on your customers' experience, and verify that your custom product logic and configurations function as expected.

 To test your product module changes effectively, it's important to understand which platform features are configurable, and how they relate to each other as well as standard platform functionality.
 We recommend that you start with a good understanding of the product modules overview guide.
-It's also important to understand the distinction between the sandbox and production environments, as well as the draft and live version of a product module.
-Read more in the workbench dashboard guide.

-- How to test - The various product module testing tools and methods, including unit tests, API tests and visual tests.
+The rest of this guide covers How to test - The various product module testing tools and methods, including unit tests, API tests and visual tests.

 What to test